heimlich1024/OD_CopyPasteExternal/README.md

 ### Sketchup

 Copy the contents of the paste script into the Ruby Console Window in Sketchup

+### ZBrush

+Copy the contents of the ZBrush folder in the download into the ZStartup/ZPlugs64 folder.
+So in the ZStartup/ZPlugs64 you should have the ODCopyPaste folder and also the zscript file.
+Currently only windows is supported, however, doing the same implementation for OSX shouldn't be hard.

 # FAQ
 * How do I report an issue ?